keithalewis/math/um1.md

 Let $T$ be the set of trading times, $I$ the set of all market instruments, $\Omega$ the sample space of possible outcomes, and
-$(\AA_t)_{t\in T}$ the algebras of sets on $\Omega$ indicating the information available at each trading time.
+$(\AA_t)_{t\in T}$ the algebras of sets on $\Omega$ indicating the

-### TODO